What is the size of your email list? I mean, how many people do you have on your email list? Is your email list:

 Check out our cornerstone article: [Uncovered]: How to Supercharge Your Email Marketing in 8 Easy Ways

-For the benefit of those who are new to this concept.
-To build your email list, you need an email service provider (ESP).
-It is very important to start with a good and reputable email service provider (ESP).
-A good email service provider will provide you with a software that does these seven things:
+For the benefit of those who are new to this concept, to build your email list, you need an email service provider (ESP).
+It is very important to start with email service providers who are good and reputable.
+Good email service providers will provide you with a software that does these seven things:

 - Store the email addresses of all your subscribers.
 These can be very easily converted into a csv file, if you need to export the list somewhere else, or if you decide to change ESP.